Many examples on this site, as well as batch file template generated by WinSCP, use new-line escaping using caret sign

 When reusing/modifying such script, users frequently find that WinSCP seemingly stops processing the commands in a middle or behaves strangely.

-This is commonly caused by improper syntax of the new-line escaping in the batch file (and as such is not WinSCP issue at all).
+This is commonly caused by an improper syntax of the new-line escaping in the batch file (and as such is not WinSCP issue at all).
 For the new-line escaping to work as expected, the caret sign

 ^ has to be the very last character on the line (no spaces after it) and the next line needs to be indented (at least one space at the front).